ARTICLE

 Klimt was born in Austria in the second middle of the XIX century (1862-1918, Cancer) although his works seem not to belong to that age.
 They're plenty of allegories and symbolisms, far from idealization, with nudities of big sensuality and decadence.
 There is no trace of the Victorian age in his compositions, a kind of split that even made him move away from the Academy and the Association of Austrian Artists while joining others in the Wiener Sezession (Viena's Secession), an alternative and independent group he founded in 18971.
 The separation had been preceded by another one five years before, among Münich's artists, and one year later was followed by another one, among Berlin's artists.

 Luckily, Klimt didn't leave theoretical discourses about his artworks, so he left us free to enjoy them out of categories and adscriptions.
 In fact, his paintings seem more modern than those called post-modern ones!
 Secession didn't establish statements either and, instead, the members were closer to the Gesamtkunstwerk or "total artwork", gathering in a single synthesis typographies, graphic elements, illustrations and even white empty spaces.
 Contrasts.
 Naked figures, and other ones wearing widely painted and stamped clothes.
 Plain figures, with no perspective and in an iconic display, and natural faces of pale flesh.
-Different atmospheres created by different usages of gold: black borders make it more shining, in a kind of 3D effect, although they can also create an oppressive air if the illustration seems to remain narrowed inside that frame.Experimenting with linear geometric models and plain figures, the designs also displayed a mostly module composition of fascinating contrasts.
+Different atmospheres created by different usages of gold: black borders make it more shining, in a kind of 3D effect, although they can also create an oppressive air if the illustration seems to remain narrowed inside of that frame.Experimenting with linear geometric models and plain figures, the designs also displayed a mostly module composition of fascinating contrasts.

 Anyway, Secession did count on an official branch, Ver Sacrum magazine (Sacred Springtime), edited between 1898 and 1903.
-The title was related to a romantic poem by Ludwig Uhland, and also to an ancient rite for the season when, after a time period, young people were ordered to leave their city or tribe to found a new one.
+The title was related to a romantic poem by Ludwig Uhland, and also to an ancient rite of the season when, after a time period, young people were ordered to leave their city or tribe to found a new one.
 The rite was of a martial kind, since a new foundation usually involved battles to fight for.
 The cover of the first edition showed the roots of a flourishing tree, with branches holding the coats of arms of architecture, painting and sculpture, breaking the wooden container that had become too small for them.
 In those first pages, it could be read:

 Youth's spirit, blowing in springtime... by which the present always becomes 'modernity', which is the fuel of artistic creation.